 - Leave anything at home (living or dead) that will break up and blow away in the wind.
-Plants are not allowed, as they die and make a mess — use artificial ones instead.
-Don’t bring loose glitter, feather boas, Astroturf, styrofoam coolers, plastic bags, disposable drink cups, gravel—they can blow away in the wind or turn into MOOPy messes before you know it.
+Plants are not allowed - as the event is held in a State Forest - use artificial ones instead.
+Don’t bring loose glitter, feather boas, astroturf, styrofoam coolers, plastic bags, disposable drink cups, gravel—they can blow away in the wind or turn into MOOPy messes before you know it.

-- Learn how to make an evaporation device (see www.evapotrons.info for some great ideas) and properly dispose of your grey water, NEVER POUR IT ON THE GROUND.
+- Learn how to make an evaporation device and properly dispose of your grey water, NEVER POUR IT ON THE GROUND.

 Leave No Trace at modifyre